 - Bachelor’s concert + written thesis 10 ECTS credits

 The programme concludes with a public concert and a written thesis.

 Are you a Swiss student interested in living, working or studying in another country?
 Or do you want to spend a semester at another Swiss university?
 Or maybe you’re an overseas student who’d like to spend a semester at Bern University of Applied Sciences?
 Mobility opportunities offer unique and valuable experience.
 During your studies, you will have the opportunity to spend exchange semesters and experience work placements elsewhere in Switzerland or abroad.

-HKB is affiliated with a number of universities in Switzerland and abroad and frequently collaborates with international partners on various projects.
-The university is also a member of several international networks.
+HKB maintains close ties to a number of partner universities, both in Switzerland and abroad, and collaborates with international partners on numerous projects.
+HKB is also a member of several international networks.